Welcome

 Oakley Carlson

-Oakley is a 7-year-old girl who has been missing from Oakville, WA since February 10, 2021.
-Oakley went missing while under the care of Jordan Bowers and Andrew Carlson.
-She has brown eyes and brown hair.
-She is 3 ft tall and weighs 50 lbs.
-There is currently a reward for information leading to the whereabouts of Oakley Carlson.
+Oakley Carlson is an 8-year-old girl who has been missing from Oakville, Washington, since February 10, 2021.
+She disappeared while in the care of her biological parents, Jordan Bowers and Andrew Carlson.
+Oakley has brown hair, brown eyes, stands about 3 feet tall, and weighs approximately 50 pounds.

 How to Help